 2. The Choices

 I should have known that more choices for me is not necessarily a good thing.
 Self-Hosted blogs have endless possibilities and new tools and processes are constantly being introduced.
 I was on the “I have to have the latest and be on top of what everyone else is using” bandwagon.
 I’m getting off.
 Simple is better for so many reasons.

 3. The Money

 Eek!
 I don’t even know how much I was spending monthly on my blog.
 (Don’t tell my husband!)
 And while yes, I was making more than enough to cover my expenses, those costs are what kept me on the track I was on for so long.
 I had no choice but to continue so that I could pay those bills.
 By eliminating the outflow of cash, I can now decide how I want to go forward without the pressure.
-If I choose to make services available, I can still do that here.
-And that will make it all profit. (minus time of course)
+I can still make money on this platform through ads, affiliate links, services and courses but it will be all profit. (minus time of course)

 4. The Business